David Sellu | When Should Doctors be Tried in Criminal Court?

 Although Bawa-Garba has recently been reinstated and can practice once again (under close supervision), the General Medical Council (GMC) appealed for her to be struck off rather than suspended.
 Similarly, the GMC continued to pursue fitness-to-practise proceedings against Sellu after the conviction was quashed.
 The GMC has since lost its right to appeal to the High Court against decisions made by medical practitioners tribunals following an outcry from many within the medical community.
 Surely a regulator that instills fear within its community, as opposed to encouraging health professionals to reflect and learn from their mistakes, is exacerbating the risks of further errors – with potentially devastating consequences?

-The cases of Sellu and Bawa-Garba sparked an investigation into the treatment of black and minority ethnic (BAME) doctors.
-The report found that doctors from ethnic minorities are twice as likely to face disciplinary action as their white counterparts and Sellu accuses the profession of institutional racism.
-It’s difficult to argue scapegoats weren’t needed in both cases.
+The cases of Sellu and Bawa-Garba sparked an investigation into why BAME doctors are more likely to face disciplinary action than their white counterparts.
+The report identified a number of reasons, including managers failing to effectively communicate feedback to doctors who don’t belong to the same ethnic group as them.
 London-based doctor, Saleyha Asan shares her experience as a BAME doctor in a recent Guardian opinion piece, stating “I always suspected BAME medics were treated differently.
 Now I know it’s true.”

-Interestingly, concerns were raised about Ian Paterson – a breast surgeon sentenced to 20 years in prison after knowingly carrying out hundreds of needless operations – as far back as 2003.
+Compare Sellu and Bawa-Garba’s experiences with that of Ian Paterson: concerns were raised about Ian Paterson – a breast surgeon sentenced to 20 years in prison after knowingly carrying out hundreds of needless operations – as far back as 2003.
 Although there were no deaths, here was a surgeon intentionally causing his patients physical and psychological trauma, yet he was not investigated by the GMC until 2011, despite several internal and external investigations and complaints from patients, GPs and other surgeons.
+Why was this?

 David Sellu contends that “doctors do not want to be above the law”.
 And we agree that of course, they shouldn’t be.
 However, a blame culture in which an individual is held solely responsible when something goes wrong, as opposed to an investigation into system-wide failures, is counterproductive.